SophieBosio/sophiebosio.github.io/content/posts/first-emacs-config.md

 focusing on how you can get started personalising it.

-Before we get into it, I'd like to cover three things: (1) Emacs is a Lisp interpreter at heart, (2) you should try out pieces of other people's configs, and (3) there are great places to get help.
+Before we get into it, I'd like to cover three things: (1) Emacs is a Lisp interpreter at heart, (2) there are great places to get help, and (3) you should try out pieces of other people's configs.

 ## Preamble {#preamble}